shadichy/nkv-main/README.md

-# nkv-main
-Nekaprov's main repo
+# Nekaprov's main repo
+This is our main repo
+Website resources
+Video editing resources